jsnhall/jasonhall.io/content/blog/10-things-i-want-to-improve-learn-in-2019.md

 ## 4. Flexbox and CSS Grid

 Flexbox and CSS Grid are amazing tools that can assist in building beautiful and responsive layouts.
 I know the basics of flexbox and always tend to resort to the MDN docs when setting up a CSS grid.
-It's my goal to go from basics to a master layout ninja.
+It's my goal to go from the basics to a master layout ninja.
 How will I do this?
 Well, I'll still resort to the docs, but it's all about practice, practice, practice!

 **Resources**